solidad1234/Tims-Incotex/README.md

 1. Always create a **Credit Note** against an existing Sales Invoice.

-    -   The system will automatically fetch the correct `CU Invoice Number` which is then stores in Relevant Invoice Numer field.
+    -   The system will automatically fetch the correct `CU Invoice Number`, which is then stored in the Relevant Invoice Number field.
        ![image (3)](https://github.com/user-attachments/assets/2bbca69b-a53a-4d5e-891f-6818ea67b0ef)

 2. Upon submission: